pentaho-jrice/jrice-hadoop-apache/wiki/install-virtual-box-vagrant.md

 # Install VirtualBox and Vagrant

-You will need to install both Vagrant and VirtualBox.
+You will need to install both Vagrant and VirtualBox if you do not already have them.

 Installation for both are pretty simple.
 Download the installer for your OS.
 Run the installer.
 Follow directions and choose defaults.
-Most likely you already have Virtual Box installed.

 Resources are below.